Effort Reporting Policy

 - Ensure that effort directly charged or cost shared to their sponsored projects are accurate and completed on time.

-Sponsored Projects: The Effort Certification Manager (ECM) in Sponsored Projects is responsible for providing oversight of the University's effort reporting program by designing and implementing the effort reporting policies and procedures.
-The ECM generates effort reports in Workday and monitors their progress.
-Sponsored Projects provides training on the effort reporting process and the related policies and procedures.
+Effort Certification Manager: The Effort Certification Manager (ECM) is responsible for providing oversight of the University's effort reporting program by creating and implementing effort reporting policies and procedures.
+The ECM generates effort reports, monitors their progress, and provides training on the effort reporting process and related policies and procedures.

-Effort Certification Reviewer: Each Supervisory Organization in Workday is assigned an Effort Certification Reviewer (ECR).
+Effort Certification Reviewer: Effort reports route first to an employee’s Supervisory Organization.
+Each Supervisory Organization is assigned one or more Effort Certification Reviewers (ECRs).
 ECRs are responsible for providing an administrative review of effort reports assigned to them prior to certification.
 ECR responsibilities include the following:

 - Review effort reports for payroll distribution errors, cost shared effort, salary cap issues and other unique reporting requirements for various sponsors.